OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    * This is (part of) what a compiler does.
      You write a program, you compile it, and the compiler finds all your syntax mistakes.
-   * (It also "translates" the program into "bytecode" to be executed.
+   * (Code generation: It also "translates" the program into "bytecode" to be executed)
-     We won't talk much about that aspect of compilers in this class.)

 .. slide:: Example